Nonprofit memberships aren’t what they used to be.

-Membership has always been a cornerstone of the nonprofit model: any society or association is by definition a group of like-minded people working together.
-And while some organizations keep their membership roster tiny by design (did you know you can actually have your board of directors as the organization’s only members if you want?) most organizations try to keep their membership numbers as high as possible, for strategic reasons.
+Membership has always been a cornerstone of the nonprofit model: any society or association is by definition a group of like-minded people—members, official or not— working together.
+And while some organizations keep their membership roster tiny by design (did you know you can actually have your board of directors as the organization’s only members if you want?) most organizations try to keep their nonprofit membership numbers as high as possible, for strategic reasons.

 With the organizations I work with, those reasons are usually something like: